pedrovillalobos/notion2pdf/README.md

 # notion2pdf
-A simple Notion pages to pdf file using Python
+A simple python script to export all notion pages and child into individual pdf files